japorized/TeX_notes/README.md

 The LaTeX Template of my notes is saved as tex\_default.sh.

-For VIm users, if you wish to have this as the default TeX template for all of your TeX files, copy the .sh file into your `.vim` folder, and add the following to your vimrc
+For VIm users, if you wish to have this as the default TeX template for all of your TeX files, copy the .sh file into your `.vim/templates` folder, and add the following to your vimrc

 ```
 if has("autocmd")